der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListOperation.md

 ### Returns:
 |Type|Description|
 |-|-
-[NegativeKeywordList](./NegativeKeywordList)|The NegativeKeywordList created by the NegativeKeywordListOperation.
+[NegativeKeywordList](./NegativeKeywordList)|NegativeKeywordList created by the NegativeKeywordListOperation.

 ## <a name="issuccessful"></a>isSuccessful
 Returns